Particle swarm optimization of a polarization beam splitter#

 lower_waveguide_geo = td.Geometry.from_gds(cell, gds_layer=1, axis=2, slab_bounds=(-Hc / 2, Hc / 2))

-# perform a union operation to combine all the geometries
+# Perform a union operation to combine all the geometries

 unchanged_geo = input_waveguide_geo + bar_waveguide_geo + lower_waveguide_geo